Extending the cosmic distance ladder two orders of magnitude with strongly lensed Cepheids, carbon AGB, and RGB stars: Probability of Magnification

 \section{Probability of Magnification}

-The magnification experienced by the luminous stars in the Dragon is a combination of the galaxy cluster (or macromodel) magnification and microlenses in the ICM, whose area of influence (in terms of distortions in the magnification pattern) can intersect the line of sight of some of the stars.
-We can distinguish two regimes regarding the microlensing effect.
-In the optically thin regime a given line of sight to a bright star in the Dragon is unlikely to be affected by a microlens.
-On the contrary, in the optically thick regime, microlensing effects by stars in the ICM is likely.
-The transition between regimes takes place when the effective surface mass density of microlenses is close to the critical surface mass density, $\Sigma_{\rm eff}=\mu_{\rm m}\Sigma_{*} \approx \Sigma_{\rm crit}$, where $\mu_{\rm m}$ is the macromodel magnification and $\Sigma_{*}$ is the microlens surface mass density.
+The magnification experienced by luminous stars in the Dragon is a combination of the macromodel magnification and magnification by microlenses in the A370 cluster's ICM .
+For microlensing to take place, a microlens' distortion in the magnification pattern must intersect the line of sight to a star in the Dragon.
+The probability that this will happen can be thought of as an optical depth, where ``optically thick'' means the probability is high.
+The transition to optically thick takes place when the effective surface-mass-density of microlenses is close to the critical surface-mass-density, $\Sigma_{\rm eff}\equiv\mum \Sigma_{*} \approx \Sigma_{\rm crit}$, where $\mum $ is the macromodel magnification and $\Sigma_{*}$ is the microlens surface mass density.
 At the position of the Dragon, $\Sigma_{*} \approx 30\, \Msunpc^{-2}$, and for the redshifts of A370 and the Dragon $\Sigma_{\rm crit}= 3640\, \Msunpc^{-2}$ \citep{Diego2024b}.
-Hence, the the optically thick regime corresponds to values of $\mu_{\rm m}\gtrsim 120$.
-The macromodel magnification varies along the Dragon arc from values of a few tens at separations of the CC of a few arcseconds to very large values, $\mu_{\rm m}>>100$, at a fraction of an arcsecond from the CC.
-The exact location of the CC is unknown and different models predict different locations but in general most models predict that the magnification scales with the separation, $d$, to the CC as $\mu_{\rm m} = A/d$, where $A$ is a parameter that varies along the CC position but takes values $30 \gtrsim A \lesssim 100$ when $d$ is expressed in arcseconds.
+This means the optically thick regime corresponds to $\mum \gtrsim 120$.
+The macromodel magnification varies along the Dragon arc, weakly along the CC but with strong dependence on $d$, the separation from the CC .
+Typical values of $\mum $ are a few tens when $d$ is a few arcseconds to $\mum \gg100$ when $d$ is a fraction of an arcsecond.
+The exact location of the CC is unknown, and different models predict different locations, but most models predict that the magnification scales as $\mum = A/d$, where $A$ is a parameter that varies along the CC but takes values $30\arcsec \lesssim A \lesssim 100\arcsec$.